allenleetc/duotrax-fixerrors/README.md

 # DuoTrax FixErrors #

-DuoTrax/Fixerrors is a working prototype based on Ctrax/Fixerrors.
-It is specialized for two-fly tracking.
+DuoTrax/Fixerrors (or "DTFE") is a specialization of [Ctrax/Fixerrors](http://ctrax.sourceforge.net/) for two-fly tracking.
+It was developed in 2017 by Allen Lee and Jasper Simon in the Heberlein Lab at Janelia Research Campus.

 ### Requirements ###